Koenji: Festivals, Vintage Clothing, Rock

 While Koenji doesn't have a specific style of food that it is famous for like the other areas in Suginami along the Chuo Line, it is more known for its Southeast Asian vibe from Daiichi Ichiba food court and overall international tastes.
 Koenji's most famous restaurant may very well be Tensuke, a Tempura shop with an entertaining owner who does a bit of a performance when he makes his famous egg tempura.
 Tensuke gets visitors from around the globe.
 Additionally, the night life scene in Koenji showcases lots of great places to have a drink and enjoy izakaya food such as yakitori, fried foods, and more.
 For coffee and sweets, head down Look Street for many options, including the best of both worlds at Coffee Cone.

 Shopping in Koenji is all about used clothing stores.
 These may include cheap secondhand clothing shops like The Gate to the best of the best sought after vintage items that you will pay top yen for at Safari, and everything in between.
 There are accessories specialty shops, hat specialty shops, and anything you can think of, even original remakes that can be found at the famous Kitakore Building.
 The selection here is just a taste from among hundreds of shops from what Koenji has to offer, so see our Vintage Clothing District guide in the Maps and Info section for full info.
-Other than fashion and vintage, Koenji has some unique vintage toy stores.

 Going past the subculture and into the history of Koenji, sightseeing spots include a variety of temples and shrines.
 Of course, Koenji Temple is the origin of the area's name, but many old temples remain in the area, and many are clustered in the Temples Area.
 Hikawa Shrine also contains the "Kisho Jinja", the only shrine in Japan that worships a weather deity.
 In addition to temples and shrines, Koenji Chuo Park is often said to be the inspiration for a scene in one of Haruki Murakami's novels.

 Koenji's music scene has become the stuff of legend, and has found its way into several books, magazines, and fan zines about underground music around the world.
-In the 60's it was a center of counterculture and in the 70's where Japanese punk emerged, and from the 80's onward best known for its experimental sounds including noise and avant-garde styles, as well as punk, metal, etc. Not much has changed, and many "Live Houses" (the Japanese term for music venues) still dot the area.
+In the 60’s and 70’s it was a center of counterculture and in the 80's where Japanese punk emerged, and from the 90's onward best known for its experimental sounds including noise and avant-garde styles, as well as punk, metal, etc. Not much has changed, and many "Live Houses" (the Japanese term for music venues) still dot the area.
 Many musicians also reside in Koenji, and you'll see them walking around or performing in the streets at all hours.
 There are also a lot of good record stores remaining, though they have started to decrease in recent years.

 Koenji has some great hotels near the station for more comfort and more price, but also offers an outstanding selection of low-budget dorm style and private room guest houses, so Koenji alone can suit all preferences and budgets.
 There is even an art hotel, BnA, where you can stay in one of two rooms that support the concept of staying inside a work of art!